 Our Refund Policy is limited to course fees only, therefore we strongly recommend additional insurance for sickness, illness, school fees, illness or accident onboard, or any other reason the Student considers prudent for his personal lifestyle or well-being.
 The Student agrees the School Insurance Policies are adequate and the Policy is available, on request, for inspection at SYSA Offices.

 All students taking part in Power Boat Level II or PWC training, or any other Deck Rating Certification, must have their eyes tested for colour blindness prior to booking, as licenses cannot be commercially endorsed if the holder of the license is colour blind.
 An eye test is included in the MCA ENG 1 examination.
 SYSA shall not be held responsible for any moneys should a student be refused an ENG 1 certificate by the Doctor.

 No liability is accepted for any Student’s vehicles, or the contents or their vehicles, parked anywhere during course hours or thereafter.
 SYSA also does not accept liability for Student’s possessions whilst in the boats, jet skis, or whilst in SYSA’s vehicles.

-No liability is accepted for Students whilst on SYSA grounds, on ladders, pontoons, docks or vessels and all Students participate in any aspect of any course at their own risk.
+No liability is accepted for Students whilst on SYSA grounds and offices, on ladders, pontoons, docks or vessels and all Students participate in any aspect of any course at their own risk.